These are some questions commonly asked about The Sixth Floor Museum. Don’t see your question? Please email email@example.com

 How is the Museum disinfected?

 The entire museum is cleaned and disinfected every morning.
 Every two hours, the operations team uses the disinfectant Triad III (quaternary-based, heavy duty alkaline cleaner and disinfectant designed for use in healthcare, education, lodging and commercial facilities) and disinfects touchpoints (door handles, elevator buttons, interactives, counter tops, buttons, and handrails, etc.).
 As an added safety factor, the Museum has several hand sanitizer foam stations with 70% alcohol (CDC recommends a alcohol content of 60% or greater).
-In addition; after each use, our audio guides are sprayed and wiped down with disinfecting spray.
 Signs have also been posted in restrooms and other spaces to share best practices to avoid spreading the coronavirus or other germs.

 Is the Museum accessible by public transportation?